andreashandel/IDEMAbook/docs/index.md

 Often, more than one mechanism occurs and influences the ID dynamics.
 As such, it is often not possible to isolate a single factor as the main important one.
 It often depends on the particular setting.

-##Notes on Cycles
+#### Notes {#mynotebox}
-In the type of models, we have looked at so far; sustained oscillations need something like seasonality.
+In the type of models we have looked at so far, seasonality or some other external driver is needed to sustain oscillations.
 Without it, the cycles die out, and the disease reaches a steady, endemic state.
-For more complex models or models that include stochastic dynamics (something we'll discuss later), cycles can be maintained even in the absence of external drivers.
+For more complex models or models that include stochastic dynamics (discuss in chapter \@ref(stochastic)), cycles can be maintained even in the absence of external drivers.

 ##Steady states
-In addition to single outbreaks or recurrent cycles, ID often also reach a state where the incidence/prevalence in a population is roughly constant.
+In addition to single outbreaks or recurrent cycles, ID often also reach a state where the prevalence in a population is roughly constant.
 This is usually referred to as an endemic state.
 Examples of that are e.g. helminth infections in many African countries (in the absence of control efforts) or certain sexually transmitted diseases in developed countries.

-Note that while at steady state, the total number of ID cases does not change, there is usually a constant turnover.
-Some individuals get infected, while others recover or die.
-It just happens that these processes balance each other, making the total numbers roughly constant.
+At steady state, the total number of ID cases (the prevalence) does not change.
+Nevertheless, it is important to keep in mind that there are still constantly new cases occuring, i.e. the incidence is not zero.
+It just happens to be the case that the incidence is roughly similar to the rate at which existing cases disappear (e.g. through recovery or death), such that the turnover process is in balance, leading to a a roughly constant prevalence.

 If we have a mathematical or computer model of our system, there are two ways to determine steady states.
 One is mathematical, and the other is through simulating the system.
 The former approach is more elegant and powerful but only works if we have a relatively small model.
 It is illustrated in the box below.
 Often, the model is too complicated to obtain useful equations for the steady state values of the model variables.
 Fortunately, we can always determine them numerically.
 We simply start our computer simulation model with some values and run it long enough until it has settled down (we need to make sure it does have a steady state).
 We can then record the steady state values.
 We can do this for different model parameter values (e.g. changes in birth rate or changes of rate of infection).
 In the end, we can plot a figure showing how the steady state values change with some model parameter.
 This approach is obviously much slower than using the mathematical equations.
 However, often it is the only feasible approach.